balena-io/open-balena/README.md

 To learn more about openbalena, visit [balena.io/open][open-balena-website].

-## Documentation
+### Documentation

-balenaCloud is built on top of openBalena, so their core concepts and functionality are identical.
-This means you can refer to the
+Check out our Getting Started guide in the [docs](/docs), as well as additional resources.
+Since balenaCloud is built on top of openbalena, their core concepts and functionality are identical.
+This means you can refer to the [balenaCloud documentation][documentation].
-[balenaCloud documentation][documentation].
 The following sections are of particular interest:

 - [Overview / A balena primer](https://balena.io/docs/learn/welcome/primer)
 - [Overview / Core Concepts](https://balena.io/docs/learn/welcome/concepts)